jh1993/UnderusedOptions/README.txt

 Searing Seal:
 - Purefire Seal (6 SP): Holy and arcane damage can now also fuel Searing Seal, but with half the efficiency of fire damage.

+Siege Golems:
+- Cannons now benefit from minion health bonuses.
+Golems' repair ability changed to heal for the cannon's max HP divided by 9, rounded up, which makes it unchanged without any minion health bonuses.
+- Phoenix Ashes (6 SP): Each inferno cannon's attack and self-destruct will now heal allies instead of damaging them.
+The wizard and inferno cannons will not be healed, but will also not take damage.
+- Wall Demolition (4 SP): Each inferno cannon's attack and self-destruct will now destroy walls.
+- Phase Operator (2 SP): Siege golems gain the ability to teleport next to nearby inferno cannons.

 Sight of Blood:
 - Completely overhauled, because the original is thematically redundant with Eye of Rage while being too situational.
 Is now also an eye and conjuration spell.
 Every 3 turns, summon a blood vulture (same stats as thunderbird) near the target.
 Uses shot cooldown, but is not an eye buff.
 Lasts 15 turns.